 While basically just scrambled eggs, which might not sound that exciting, Ethiopia’s Enkulal Firfir is not to be missed at breakfasts.
 Cooked with Niter Kibbeh it is further enhanced with a combination of green and red peppers, chili, tomatoes and onions, all of which are scooped up with fresh tasty bread rolls, often still warm from the bakery.

 A notable feature of Enkulal Firfir is how fantastically yellow it is, which translates into a far superior taste compared to the results of pallid egg yolks in the west.
 The omelet version is known as Enkulal Tibs.
 Be warned: your appreciation of scrambled eggs back home will never be quite the same after savoring Enkulal Firfir.

 Comprising torn-up bits of unleavened bread mixed with clarified butter and berbere, and often accompanied by yoghurt, Dabo Firfir is a good example of Ethiopian cooking’s ability to take something simple and do much more with it.

-Dulet is a dish made from the minced tripe (an animal’s stomach lining), along with liver and lean beef fried in butter, onions, chilli, cardamom and pepper.
-As a breakfast dish, Dulet is quite popular in Ethiopia for its great taste and being very filling before a long and hard day of work.
+Dulet is a dish made from the minced tripe (an animal’s stomach lining), along with liver and lean beef fried in butter, onions, chili, cardamom, and pepper.
+As a breakfast dish, Dulet is quite popular in Ethiopia for its great taste and is very filling before a long and hard day of work.

 A breakfast dish popular around the Horn of Africa, Fatira usually comprises a thin pastry top and bottom with scrambled eggs and honey wedged in the middle.
 Typically served as a large portion, this perfect combination of savory and sweet can happily feed two.